Cherdynsky District

 Cherdynsky District (Че́рдынский райо́н) is an administrative district (raion) of Perm Krai, Russia; one of the thirty-three in the krai.
 Municipally, it is incorporated as Cherdynsky Municipal District.
 It is located in the north and northeast of the krai and borders with the Komi Republic in the north, Krasnovishersky District in the east, Solikamsky District in the south, Kosinsky District in the southwest, and with Gaynsky District in the west.
 The area of the district is 20872 km2.
 Its administrative center is the town of Cherdyn.
 Population: The population of Cherdyn accounts for 20.0% of the district's total population.

 Geography

 About 94% of the district's territory is covered by forests, which are mostly coniferous.
 Large portions of the territory are also covered by swamps and lakes.
-Major rivers flowing through the district include the Kama and the Kolva, with tributaries.
+Major rivers flowing through the district include the Kama, the Kolva, and their tributaries.

 History

 The district was established in 1924.